 The two minipoints for edge, closed or pair wait can be claimed even if the hand is waiting for other tiles.
 Edge wait is 1-2 waiting for 3 or 8-9 waiting for 7.
-Closed wait is waiting for the centre tile of a chow.
+Closed wait is waiting for the centre tile of a shuntsu.
 Pair wait is waiting to finish the pair.

-When there is several ways to score the hand, the highest-scoring possibility must always be chosen.
+When there are several ways to score the hand, the highest-scoring possibility must always be chosen.
+The score can be corrected as long the hand is still intact or if all players agree.